Rules of Procedure

 The Board of Directors (the “Board” and each member of the Board hereinafter referred to as a “Director”) of PGS has adopted the following internal Rules of Procedure to assist the Board in the exercise of its responsibilities.
 The Rules of Procedure shall be adopted by the Board, and shall when deemed necessary be reviewed, assessed and amended by the Board.
 The Remuneration and Corporate Governance Committee shall assist the Board in this task.

-The purpose of the Rules of Procedure is to provide rules to govern the work and procedures of the Board within the framework of the Norwegian Public Limited Companies Act and the Company’s Articles of Association, and to establish specified guidelines as contemplated by the corporate governance listing standards (the “Code”) of the Oslo Stock Exchange.
+The purpose of the Rules of Procedure is to provide rules and instructions to govern the work and procedures of the Board within the framework of the Norwegian Public Limited Companies Act, the Continuing Obligations of Stock Exchange Listed Companies issued by Oslo Stock Exchange, the Rules and Regulations of the Luxembourg Stock Exchange, the Company’s Articles of Association, and the Norwegian Code of Practice for Corporate Governance (the “NUES Recommendations”).

 1. Duties of the Board